Main region

 Caring for others

-Whether caring for family or the home, women do more unpaid caring work, which often means part-time or casual paid work instead of full-time.1 When separated, only 1 in 5 single mums is able to work full-time.2 And a big factor is the cost and availability of childcare.
+Women do more unpaid caring work, which often means part-time or casual paid work instead of full-time.1 And a big reason for this is the cost and availability of childcare.

 flower sprouting icon